The London Green Directory!

 The Ontario Ministry of the Environment uses stringent regulations, targeted enforcement and a variety of innovative programs and initiatives to address environmental issues that have local, regional and/or global effects.
 Responsibilities include protecting air, land and water to ensure healthy communities, ecological protection and sustainable development for present and future generations.

 While the government of Ontario retains the primary responsibility for environmental protection, the Environmental Bill of Rights (EBR) provides every resident with formal rights to participate in decisions being made on environmental issues.
 An Environmental Registry provides public access to notices on new or revised laws, regulations, policies and programs through government ministries covered by the EBR.
-The Environmental Commissioner of Ontario is responsible for monitoring that our government fulfills its obligations under the EBR, including the registry.
+The office of the Auditor General of Ontario is an independent, non partisan Office of the Legislative Assembly now responsible for monitoring government obligations under the EBR including the registry. https://www.auditor.on.ca/

 For air quality, the ministry oversees legislation and regulations that set strict air standards, facility Certificates of Approval to ensure companies operate within their limits, inspections and investigations of companies out of compliance with regulations and conditions of their Certificates of Approval and education and informing the public on ways to reduce air pollution and protect themselves from the effects of poor air quality.